danilo-89/reciPan-recipe-manager-app/README.md

+# reciPan - a recipe managment app (MeteorJS)

-# reciPan - a recipe managment app with shopping list and social network features (MeteorJS)
+reciPan - a recipe managment app with shopping list and social network features (MeteorJS)